Maryport High Street Heritage Action Zone (HAZ)

 An essential element of the programme is to ensure ongoing engagement with the local community encouraging maximum awareness, understanding and ‘ownership’ of the programme.
 The lack of announcement of the scheme until August and Covid restrictions have made this element more of a challenge.
 However engagement, with the help of local groups, will focus on ensuring awareness and involvement, where appropriate, in the HAZ capital projects, but also around activities in the cultural programme and, more generally, around Maryport’s heritage and increasing awareness and pride in Maryport’s history and how it can contribute to its future prosperity.

-A community Engagement plan of activities will be available by early 2021 and will include:
+A community engagement plan of activities include:

 - Regular updates providing opportunities for involvement in HAZ projects, using, existing and new, websites, social media, local publications (such as Maryport Matters) and the wider press